ellislefcoe/configuration-demo/README.md

 # configuration-demo
-demo for using configuration files, relative path names and command line arguments
+demo for using relative path names and command line arguments especially with python argparse